-There were 101 infant deaths marked as sleep-related by the panels in 2020.
+There were 102 infant deaths marked as sleep-related by the panels in 2021.

-- Eighty-five percent of all infants who died from sleep-related issues were covered by Medicaid. - Sixty-two percent of the infants were sharing a sleep surface with one or more adults, children or animals. - The ages of the mothers ranged from 17-43 years with the average age being 27 years old. - Fifty-five percent of the infants who died from sleep-related issues were white, 39 percent were black, and six percent were multi-racial.
+- Eighty-nine percent of all infants who died from sleep-related issues were covered by Medicaid. - Sixty-five percent of the infants were sharing a sleep surface with one or more adults, children or animals. - The ages of the mothers ranged from 16-42 years with the average age being 26 years old. - Fifty-one percent of the infants who died from sleep-related issues were white, 40 percent were black, six percent were multi-racial, and three percent were pacific islanders.